Sentencing Changes for Florida Firearms Crimes

 Mr. Cohen also previously worked as an Assistant United States Attorney for the government handling federal cases for the prosecution.

 Call him directly at any of the phone numbers listed above for a prompt response and free case evaluation.
 He will aggressively fight for your rights guaranteed under the Constitution and devote his abilities to assure the best result, challenging all charges alleged.

 Nearly twenty years of outstanding private practice criminal defense in Fort Lauderdale, Miami, and the Palm Beaches as well as all neighboring counties in the surrounding areas of South Florida inclusive of his forty year career.

 To view all of his qualifications, listed on his Website click here.
-Follow him on Twitter @FlaCriminalLaw.
-His AV Preeminent Peer Review Rating by Martindale-Hubbell as well as many more acknowledgments can be found in his section of the Justia Lawyer Directory.
+You can also find him on Twitter @FlaCriminalLaw.
+He is AV Preeminent Peer Review Rated on the Martindale-Hubbell Website as well as many more acknowledgments can be found in his section of the Justia Lawyer Directory.